edmundhung/conform/docs/intent-button.md

 }
 ```

-In **Conform**, if the name of a button is configured with `conform.intent`, its value will be treated as the intent of the submission instead.
+In **Conform**, if the name of a button is configured with `conform.INTENT`, its value will be treated as the intent of the submission instead.
 Otherwise, the intent would be `submit` by default.

 ```tsx
 import { useForm, conform } from '@conform-to/react';